Jazz-H/Jazz-H/README.md

 # Jazz Harris

-**Software Engineer and Philomatch**
+**Software Engineer, Business Analyst, and Project Management Enthusiast with a Passion for Lifelong Learning**

-I’m a full stack developer with two years of experience.
-Over time I have developed my stack to include various languages and full-stack web development technology.
-My passions to always learn new things, build upon my current skills and connect with people continue to push me to be a better developer.
+I am a Business Analyst with over two years of experience as a full-stack developer.
+I've expanded my expertise to include various programming languages, full-stack web development, and business analysis skills such as requirements gathering and process modeling.
+I also have experience in project management, successfully leading projects to completion while aligning with business goals.
+My passion for learning, skill development, and connecting with others drives me to continually grow as both a developer and analyst..

    <p align="left">
       <a href="https://jazz-harris.com">